v2sCollections/Constellation/README.md

 - Enhance your dialogue experience with a wider, refined and centred text area, and improved text clarity featuring a subtle shadow for better readability — all without annoying transition animations.
 - Removes the warning when opening the console for the first time in a session.
 - Gives terminals and kiosks a darker theme, and makes the terminal startup less bright.
+- Increased the speed of the sleep/wait Menus.

 ## StarUI Inventory